 A common conception is that when it comes to lead bullets, harder lead equals less leading.
 This is a false perception!
 To explain this surprising statement, it is necessary to discuss the physics of getting the bullet out of the barrel and how lead residue comes to be deposted in the bore.
 When the powder charge ignites, pressure is generated.
-This pressure is measured in “copper units of pressure” (CUP) and expressed in thousand of pounds per square inch.
-The heavier the powder charge, the greater the CUP.
+This pressure is measured in “copper units of pressure” (CUPS) and expressed in thousand of pounds per square inch.
+The heavier the powder charge, the greater the CUPS.
 Naturally, the purpose of generating pressure in the cartridge case is to force the bullet out of the case mouth and on down the barrel.

 Lead is a soft metal.
 Its hardness is expressed on a standard scale, called the Brinell Hardness Number (BHN.)
 The BHN of the bullet interacts with the pressure generated by the burning powder.
 The mechanism of this involves the effect of the generation of thousands of pounds per square inch of pressure which causes the base of the bullet to expand, or “obturate”.
 Properly obturated, the base will have expanded beyond its original diameter which has the effect of “sealing the bore” against the explosive pressure of the gases burning behind it.
 Properly sealed, and working in conjunction with the lubricant in the lube groove, the bullet will thus not allow gases to escape forward from around the base of the bullets, which prevents it from shaving lead from the bullet body and forcing it into the bore grooves (otherwise known as “leading”.)